bsc-iitm/python/ppa/week-4/PPA-8.md

 7,8,9,
 ```

 How does one get rid of the comma at the end?
-Check out an earlier PPA to get the logic for this.
+Check out [PPA-5](/ppa/week-4/PPA-5.md) to get the logic for this.